jaebak/ku-dream-group/docs/index.md

 Measuring radiation effects at Texas A&M University Cyclotron
 ///

-Welcome to the Korea University Particle Physics DREAM (DetectoR, Experiment, Analysis, Measurement) Group.
+Welcome to the Korea University Particle Physics DREAM (Design, Realize, Experiment, Analysis, Measurement) Group.
 The group **probes fundumental questions in particle physics with experiments**.

 ## CMS experiment